netdata/netdata/collectors/python.d.plugin/zscores/README.md

 For example, if we go onto the system and run a command like [`stress-ng --all 2`](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) to create some stress, we see many charts begin to have zscores that jump outside the typical range.
-When the absolute zscore for a chart is greater than 3 you will see a corresponding line appear on the `zscores.3sigma` chart to make it a bit clearer what charts might be worth looking at first (for more background information on why 3 sigma see [here](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule#:~:text=In%20the%20empirical%20sciences%20the,99.7%25%20probability%20as%20near%20certainty.))
+When the absolute zscore for a chart is greater than 3 you will see a corresponding line appear on the `zscores.3stddev` chart to make it a bit clearer what charts might be worth looking at first (for more background information on why 3 stddev see [here](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule#:~:text=In%20the%20empirical%20sciences%20the,99.7%25%20probability%20as%20near%20certainty.))
 .